 HGS MathComp’s institutional partners include international partner universities, research institutes, and companies.
 We are constantly expanding our network and invite all institutions interested to contact us.
 Our administrative staff in the central office support our researchers and coordinate the training program and other activities, such as the Upstream Program and the Romberg Program.

 As an HGS MathComp fellow, you have free access to our training program and to the various types of financial support we offer, as outlined in the section on benefits below.

 To become a fellow, please send the following information via email.

 - Short CV

-- Name and affiliation of first supervisor
+- Name and department or institute of your first supervisor

 At the same time, you should register with your faculty and start putting together your Thesis Advisory Committee (TAC).